bnb-chain/bnb-chain.github.io/docs/beaconchain/faq/faq.md

 - Fair trading: minimize front-running, to the extent possible.
 - Evolvable: able to develop with forever-improving technology stack, architecture, and ideas.

-## What can you do on Beacon Chain?
+## What can you do on BNB Beacon Chain?

 You can: